hasura/graphql-engine/rfcs/transforms.md

 ```

 All webhook integrations (actions, event triggers, scheduled triggers) are POST method based but we can transform the method to `GET` as shown below.
-Note that, for `GET` methods we should be able to map the payload to the query params.
+Note that, for `GET` methods we should be able to map the payload to the query params and they should be URL encoded.

 ```
 transforms: